yulu0724/EmbeddingDistillation/README.md

 # EmbeddingDistillation
-Learning Metrics from Teachers: Compact Networks for Image Embedding The paper will be published at the conference of 2019 Computer Vision and Pattern Recognition (CVPR19).
+Learning Metrics from Teachers: Compact Networks for Image Embedding.

+The paper will be published at the conference of 2019 Computer Vision and Pattern Recognition (CVPR19).

 ## Abstract